obspy/obspy/misc/docs/source/tutorial/code_snippets/stationxml_file_from_scratch.rst

 =============================================================================

 Creating a custom StationXML file is a task that sometimes comes up in seismology.
-This sections demonstrates how to it with ObsPy.
+This section demonstrates how to it with ObsPy.
 Please note that this is not necessarily easier or more obvious then directly editing an XML file but it does provider tighter integration with the rest of ObsPy and can guarantee a valid result at the end.

 Note that this assumes a certain familiarity with the `FDSN StationXML standard
-<http://www.fdsn.org/xml/station/>`_.
+<https://www.fdsn.org/xml/station/>`_.
 We'll create a fairly simplistic
 StationXML file and many arguments are optional.
 ObsPy will validate the resulting StationXML file against its schema upon writing so the final file is assured to be valid against the StationXML schema.